Generic name: phendimetrazine [ fen-di-MEH-tra-zeen ]

-Bontril is usually taken once daily.
-Follow your doctor's instructions.
+Bontril is usually taken 1 hour before meals.
+Follow your doctor's dosing instructions very carefully.

-Do not stop using Bontril suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using this medicine.
+Do not stop using Bontril suddenly, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using this medicine.

 What happens if I miss a dose?